jcs/ratpoison/README.md

 - A `barsticky` toggle to keep the current window title visible all the time.

-- Support the `_NET_ACTIVE_WINDOW` atom.
+- Add a `gap` setting which puts space inside of frames, outside of the window border, similar to i3-gaps.

 - Add a `screensize` setting (width and height) to overide the current screen size.
 Useful for avoiding resizing when the screen actually changes size such as when plugging in an external monitor.

-- Support the `_NET_WORKAREA` atom to communicate our `padding` values with apps like notification-daemon, so they don't appear on top of whatever is in that padding area.

-- Forcibly redraw window borders since some X server drivers that use `shadowfb` (like `vmware` and `vesa`) don't get notified when border changes happen and they end up getting corrupted.

-- Add a `gap` setting which puts space inside of frames, outside of the window border, similar to i3-gaps.

 - Add a `fakeroot` toggle and `fakerootcolor` setting which will draw a full- screen colored window underneath all other windows, emulating a root window.